 WHAT IS LIGHTNING?

 Lightning is the atmospheric discharge of electricity.
 It can occur within clouds, between clouds, and even from clouds to clear air.
-However, the most dangerous is cloud-to-ground lightning, which can strike people, animals, trees, towers and buildings.
-Lightning occurs when electricity occurs between areas of opposite electrical charge.
+The most dangerous lightning is cloud-to-ground lightning, which can strike people, animals, trees, towers and buildings.
+Lightning forms when electricity occurs between areas of opposite electrical charge.
 When the attraction between positive and negative charges becomes strong enough to overcome the air's resistance, lightning flashes.

 WHY IS LIGHTNING DANGEROUS?

 Simply put, a person can be killed or seriously injured if lightning strikes them or an object in close contact to them.
 Even people indoors have been killed by lightning travelling through wires and pipes.
-An average of 10 people in Florida are killed by lightning strikes annually and 40 are seriously injured.
-Many of the survivors suffer severe lifelong disabilities.
+On average, lightning kills 27 people each year in the United States and injuries more than 240.
+Florida averages 7 fatalities per year due to lightning and often leads the nation in lightning deaths.

 WHAT ARE THE TYPES OF LIGHTNING STRIKES?